 This is our community initiative which aims to transform societal attitudes and behaviours around loneliness and isolation and looks to enable and empower patients and their families to help and support one another at times of crisis, increasing health need, death, dying and bereavement.

-It recognises the importance of families, friends, neighbours and communities working alongside statutory services.
-It works on the premise that tackling loneliness, and talking about death and dying is everyone’s business.
+It recognises the importance of families, friends, neighbours and communities working alongside statutory services and operates on the premise that tackling loneliness, and talking about death and dying is everyone’s business.

-Compassionate IOM is also involved in building resilience, promoting well-being, connecting with people and communities, being kind to people and enhancing quality of life.
+Our Compassionate Isle of Man team are focused on building resilience, promoting well-being, connecting with people and communities, being kind to people and enhancing quality of life.